collective/collective.honeypot/README.rst

       TypeError: Error when calling the metaclass bases Can't mix __of__ and descriptors

 Okay, you have added the fixes.
-What does that do?
+What does this do?

 - This registers overrides for several templates and scripts (using ``z3c.jbot``).